 Washington, DC, USA has a natural release valve for the times when people need to be in the present – you don’t have to walk very far to spend time with the spirits and the ancestors.

-Brookland is an amazing journey through American History and the people who saved thousands of lives through medical science, helped create a Jewish State (Israel), changed entertainment, prevented Washington, DC from being turned into a 12-lane freeway, including most of present day Shaw, U Street, and Dupont Circle.
+Brookland is an amazing journey through African American History and the people who saved thousands of lives through medical science, helped create a Jewish State (Israel), changed entertainment, prevented Washington, DC from being turned into a 12-lane freeway, including most of present day Shaw, U Street, and Dupont Circle.
 They happened to be African American.

 As the title of the post says, this neighborhood and the ones surrounding it were deemed “obsolete” by the then The National Capital Park and Planning Commission in 1950, with the recommendation that they be completely be re-faced.
 (Was your neighborhood “obsolete” in 1950? – Greater Greater Washington).
 These neighborhoods were supposed to be destroyed by a grand highway (they weren’t).
 They were supposed to be skipped over for Metro access (they weren’t due to community activism).
 They were supposed to be neglected by city administrators who lived in places very far away, with different ideas about diversity and inclusion (they were).
-Other parts of the city were not spared and were decimated in the name of modern, car-centric planning, and continue to deal with that legacy.